Steve Snedeker’s Landscaping and Gardening Blog

 The two colors of the grass were merely different crops, cut at different times.
 I warned them of this possibility and that it meant zero, in the end.
 Inasmuch as the grass comes essentially fertilized, it takes about two-three days for the green to really start setting in.

 Our remaining work is all “finishing” at this stage.
-I term applying the irrigation to all the plants as “finishing”, although classically, it’s still construction.
-But one thing we can get accomplished while setting up the drip irrigation lines and running the appropriately sized pipes and emitters to the trees and plants is that we bury the lines, then rake the dirt - in other words, we finish those areas.
-This project would not need mulching until some future date, owing to the expense - it was one of the ways we budgeted things - and it turned out delightfully.
-We were able to use a preemergent herbicide for the first two years and weeds just never got any purchase at all.
+I term applying the drip irrigation to all the plants as “finishing”, although classically, it’s still strictly ‘construction’.
+While setting up the drip irrigation lines and running the appropriately sized pipes and emitters to the trees and plants we bury the lines, then rake the dirt – in other words, we finish those areas.
+This project would not need mulching until some future date, owing to the expense – it was one of the ways we budgeted things – and it turned out delightfully.
+We were able to use a pre-emergent herbicide for the first two years and the weeds just never got any purchase at all.
 Jeff and Denise were also able to add plants wherever they wanted quite a bit easier than by dealing with a mulch cover.

 Here’s the patio area.
 The grass is greening up as promised and the line is about to be buried.